Voice-enabling Your App and Content

 - Including the Alexa Video Skill Client Library into your Fire TV App

-- Integrating your catalog into the Fire TV catalog (if you have video-on-demand content)
+- Integrating your catalog into the Amazon Catalog (if you have video-on-demand content)

 Because the documentation is still evolving, some of it currently resides in a password-protected space rather than openly online.
 Your solution architect can evaluate whether Video Skill API is right for you and, if so, give you access to the documentation and sample code.